Carolista/swd-unit2-java-art-gallery-project/README.md

 Several features have been scoped out for future development to expand the application's functionality.

+### Improve Fetching
+- Refactor React app to utilize `use()` in conjunction with `<Suspense />` to simplify promise handling & loading state
+- Use Axios for all HTTP requests, not just auth

 ### Improve CRUD
-* Enable Admin to delete categories
+- Enable Admin to delete categories
-* Enable Admin to edit categories, artists, and artworks
+- Enable Admin to edit categories, artists, and artworks

-### About & Location Pages
-- Basic introduction to the (fictitious) art gallery
-- Location with mock address and mock contact information
-- Embedded interactive Google Map on Location page

 ### Gallery Events
 - Implement dedicated **Events** entity and full CRUD functionality for events